jtannas/katachi/docs/CONTRIBUTING.md

 ## Philosophy

-In order to guide development and explain "why was it done this way?" we have a [Philosophy](https://github.com/jtannas/katachi/blob/main/docs/PHILOSOPHY.md) document.
+To guide development and explain "why was it done this way?" we have a [Philosophy](./PHILOSOPHY.md) document.
 Contributions should aim to follow the principles outlined there.

 ## Development